Sanyu05/Flower/readMe.txt

 Problems/Need to do:
-1)Some numeric data may be converted to string if it has strange numbers in it - for example $134.97M
+1)Some numeric data may notbe converted to string if it has strange numbers in it - for example $134.97M
 current version handles M - Million, B-Billion, K-Thousand

 2) Need to test with more data sets to see where the data does not get converted correctly - need to clean but on a case by case basis?